gh0stintheshe11/Rust-2D-Game-Engine/proposal.md

 The motivation is not mentioned in the proposal.
 (0 Point) -->

 In the world of indie game development, a dedicated, cross-platform 2D game engine can be transformative, especially one that balances simplicity with powerful features.
 A simple, easy-to-use, and cross-platform 2D game engine is essential for indie developers and small studios focused on 2D games.
 However, the current Rust ecosystem lacks a dedicated engine specifically designed for 2D game development.
 Rust’s strong performance and memory safety make it ideal for building high-efficiency applications like game engines.

-This project aims to fill this gap by leveraging Rust’s unique benefits to create a lightweight and modular engine tailored exclusively for 2D games, empowering developers to focus on creativity and productivity with cross-platform support.
+While Rust has game engines like Bevy and Amethyst, there's a notable gap for a lightweight, dedicated 2D game engine that prioritizes simplicity and cross-platform support.
+Existing solutions often combine 2D and 3D capabilities, resulting in unnecessary complexity for developers focused solely on 2D game development.
+This project aims to fill this gap by creating a specialized 2D engine that leverages Rust's memory safety and performance while maintaining a focused, user-friendly approach that's particularly suitable for indie developers and small studios.

 ## Objective and Key Features